Menu Close

 World Bipolar Day

-March 30th marks a global effort to raise awareness and understanding of bipolar while tackling the stigma around the condition.
+Every year, March 30th marks World Bipolar Day which aims to raise awareness and understanding of bipolar while tackling the stigma around it.
+This year, awareness is focused on the theme of “Let’s understand bipolar together”.

 World Bipolar Day is celebrated every year on the 30th of March – the birthday of Vincent Van Gogh, who was diagnosed with bipolar after he died.
 We commemorate World Bipolar Day to increase awareness and understanding of bipolar, while tackling stigma.

 Bipolar involves episodes of manic and depressive episodes, not to be confused with depression.
 During manic episodes, individuals may experience elevated energy levels, impulsive behaviour and an inflated sense of self-worth.
-Conversely, depressive episodes bring about overwhelming sadness, fatigue and a loss of interest in activities.
+On the other hand, depressive episodes bring about overwhelming sadness, fatigue and a loss of interest in activities.

 tackling stigma